wanyoike-max/alx-low_level_programming/0x01-variables_if_else_while/README.md

 * Script 8 shows how to print akl numbers of base 16 in lowercase

 * Script 9 shows us how to print all possible combinations of dinglr digit numbers

+* Script 100 ahowa how to get all possible combinations of two digits